 The Symposium site was a very cool new hotel in Doha - Al Sharq (picture to right and below).
-It has an Arab village feel with wonderful small villes, meeting rooms, and fountains and pools everywhere.
-I have to pinch myself when I'm in these kinds of places - not exactly like Oxford.

 The Symposium started with a keynote from my superior and led into a reception where all the participants mixed and mingled.
 The next morning I was given the opportunity to kick off the day with a keynote about the purpose of the Qatar Foundation and the potential we have as colleagues of Education City.
 I always try to center myself so that I'm speaking from my heart but this particular morning was unbelievable.
 I felt so present and so focused that it was almost overwhelming.
 It was also as easy a speech as I've ever given.
 The primary reason - I believe so deeply in what we're doing.